 Trying the Valsalva maneuver to clear your ears should also be done with caution.
 If you try exhaling too hard, you could rupture an eardrum.

-The Valsalva maneuver can be a helpful treatment and diagnostic tool, but it should always be done first with the instructions of your doctor.
+The Valsalva maneuver can be a helpful treatment and diagnostic tool, but it should always be done first with instructions from a doctor.
 If you’re able to do it safely, it can be a quick and easy way to get your heart beating at a safe and normal rate.

 If your doctor has never suggested it, go ahead and ask.
 It may turn out to be a great help to your heart and your quality of life.